kevee/airtable-federated-upgrade/README.md

 - Change name and description of tables
 - Create or change views 😢
+- Add, view, or change apps and automations

 ## Note about security and API access